gaoran0623/Godot-Silkload/README.md

 You need at least two bones to make a bone chain.

-In Blender, each bone has a "head" and a "tail", in other words, in Blender, each bone has "length", but in Godot, each bone has only its own coordinate, but no length.
-I need  the last second bone to interpolate where the last bone should be pointing at.
+Reason: In Blender, each bone has a "head" and a "tail",  in other words, in Blender, each bone has "length".
+But after Armatures or Skeletons converted into Godot or a lot of other 3D software, each bone has only its own coordinate and transform, but no length.
+Meanwhile, I need the last second bone to interpolate where the last bone should be pointing at.

-You need at least two bone chains to make a "cloth", otherwise it will be only a "belt", but it should also work
+You need at least two bone chains to make a "cloth", otherwise it will be only a "belt" or "chain", but it should also work if that's what you expected.

 ### Root bone